“We’re an empire now, and when we act, we create out own reality.”

 Rove believes that these enemies of the lie need not be feared, because the lies are so layered and extensive that they create a trap.
 The ‘conspiracy theorists’ become so fascinated by the studious discernment of reality that it disables them.
 Their conclusions are academic; they make no difference in the real world.
 Mesmerised by visions of the abyss, they are baffled as to how knowledge can be translated into political influence.
 The weight of the new reality is enough to induce a defeatist paralysis, and these gazers into the abyss become isolated in a society they cannot affect.
 No matter how strongly based their knowledge is, their problems of communication are exacerbated by media stratagems until getting through to the inhabitants of the enchanted land becomes virtually impossible.
 How do you teach chess to a beginner so absolute that he believes no such game could possibly exist?
 The system of delusion relies on this cleverly constructed trap, which has kept the realists in their cage for a long time.

 For Rove as for Baudrillard, the concept of reality is quaint, old-fashioned, and irrelevant; it is a clinging to territory that no longer survives the map, or even gives rise to it any more.

 Henceforth, Baudrillard decrees, it is the map that engenders the territory and […] the territory whose shreds are slowly rotting across the map.
 It is the real, and not the map, whose vestiges subsist here and there, in the deserts which are no longer those of the Empire, but our own.
 The desert of the real itself.

-And, you should understand, that’s the desert you’re going to wander in if you succumb to the ‘false desire to know’.
+And that, you should understand, is the desert you’re going to wander in if you succumb to the ‘false desire to know’.

 NEXT: 9 BAUDRILLARD AT THE BATACLAN